ChrstphrHll/npc_gen/students/Aelisabeth Soliania.md

 ---
 ### Description
 - 3rd year Halfling Barbarian in Burk
-- curly lighter blonde hair that's braided with turquoise ribbon (med), Hazel eyes, and Light Tan skin
+- shoulder length straight brunette hair that's put up, Hazel eyes, and Light Tan skin
 - Is Vivacious and Artificial, and has Pessimism as their ideal

 ### Organizations